Gorge du Verdon Rock Climbing

 The climbing scene is very relaxed and it is possible to climb incredible rock with no one around, or if a scene is more your thing climb at one of the popular areas on the loop road and you'll have plenty other people to chat to (and more than the occasional tourist snapping pictures).

 It isn't an all year venue for climbing, but from late spring through fall the climate is ideal for enjoying the walls.
 Afternoon thunderstorms are not uncommon in August and September.

 There is a good camp ground on the east side of the nearby village, La Palud-sur-Verdon.

 On your days off from climbing you can set up a bridge jump on the bridge over the river at the bottom of the gorge.
 Or you could just relax in and enjoy some local wine and baguette.

 Located just over a couple of hours North West from Cannes or about the same distance North East from Marseille it is easy to reach by car.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gorge du Verdon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gorge du Verdon: